hakemz91/OPWSL/README.md

 CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python==0.1.83 --no-cache-dir
 ```

-10. Done install!
-Now just close the wsl windows and then lauch again the launcher.bat and answer y.
-Choose which option number you want and then type it and press enter.
-First run will take some time because of downloading the model.
-After finish the selected option processing, it will ask if you want to run another option.
-If you do, let say after ingestion you want to run the chatting, just answer y and press enter and it will ask you again the available option.
+10. Done installation.

+## How to use
+1. First put your pdf, docs, txt and etc. (supported) documents in SOURCE DOCEUMENTS folder, start the launcher and choose Option 4 to ingest your documents.
+First time run it will download the embedding model so will take some time.
+2. Then to chat, run option 1 first and let it finish for downloading the chat model.
+It will take some times depending on your internet speed.
+When it finish, you can chat with that, or type exit, answer y and choose again the "chat with GUI" version, copy the url and open in browser.

 ## Export to .CSV and .TXT